truthcoin/www.truthcoin.info/_posts/2017-07-07-pos-still-pointless.md

 ![image7](/images/pos-faq/a1.png)

 I highly doubt that PoS is more secure.
+Perhaps it is, but I still wonder what would happen in my original scenario:

+1. Attacker ...purchases "used" private keys
-Perhaps it is, but I still wonder what would happen in my original scenario: attacker purchases "used" private keys, executes a large long-range NaS attack (making a trillion fake histories, that all look very very similar to each other) [cost: ~free], and the attacker then threatens to imprison/kill anyone who tries to point out which history is real [cost: mafia connections, law enforcement, or a couple million $$]).I think it is hard for Vitalik to both [a] constantly tell us which PoS chain we should be on, and [b] constantly evade capture by the mob / world governments / private investigators.
+2. ...executes a large long-range NaS attack (making a trillion fake histories, that all look very very similar to each other) [cost: ~free],
+3. ...threatens to imprison/kill anyone who tries to point out which history is real [cost: mafia connections, law enforcement, or a couple million $$]).

+I think it is hard for Vitalik to both [a] constantly tell us which PoS chain we should be on, and [b] constantly evade capture by the mob / world governments / private investigators.

-And last I heard, there were all kinds of scalability / uptime problems with PoS, which again I am going to just ignore.
+And, last I heard, there were all kinds of scalability / uptime problems with PoS, which again I am going to just ignore.
 (And these are just the theoretical problems -- remember how much we have learned about PoW's little quirks [block withholding, selfish mining, relay/broadcast strategy, ASICBoost, etc] in just a few years of using it in practice).

 For now lets just say that PoS does indeed get more bang for its buck -- this is *irrelevant* to my argument about waste.
 Even if PoS is more secure than PoW, it is still just as wasteful as PoW.
 The "buck" of PoS is the same as the "buck" of PoW, whatever their respective "bangs".

 What Vitalik is trying to say (I assume) is that, **since the security is lower**, we can then, safely, decrease the critical X.

-However, this notion, **that one can control the critical X** is a fallacy that I purposefully delayed handling...
+However, this notion, **that one can control the critical X** is a fallacy that I (in 2015) purposefully delayed handling...

 ![image8](/images/pos-faq/a1-agenda.png)